drkvogel/retrasst/notes/big-list.md

+﻿
-﻿1086765 ("Use primaries, keep secondaries in reserve") 1086654 ("Primary and secondary in alternate slots")
+1086765 ("Use primaries, keep secondaries in reserve") 1086654 ("Primary and secondary in alternate slots")

+### 1086654 ("Primary and secondary in alternate slots") crash

+chunk 4? next sample, sim accept, if barcode == aliquot->cryovial_barcode
+        aliquot->retrieval_record->setStatus(LCDbCryovialRetrieval::COLLECTED);
+        if aliquot == primary
+            primary->backup->
+this is a mess - assumed secondaries were always backups for primaries - not so - sometimes you want the secondary on it's own

 SaveProgressThread::storeSample()?